 5. Encourage your employees to accept individual differences.

 Help your teams to understand that the differences between each member are a vital factor in team strength.
-Activities can help the teams get to know each other and recognize individual’s strengths and weaknesses.
+Activities can help the teams get to know each other and recognize an individual’s strengths and weaknesses.
 Acknowledging differences as positive attributes can help in negating conflict and preventing workplace violence.

 6. Prevent conflicts from turning into harassment or violence.